-3.3 Using the Studio-series interfaces with Popular Audio Applications
+3.3 Using the Studio 24c with Popular Audio Applications

 Complete setup instructions for Studio One Artist and a brief tutorial on its features can be found in Section 4 of this manual.
-However, you can use your Studio-series interface with any audio-recording application that supports Core Audio or ASIO.
-Please consult the documentation that came with your audio application for specific instructions on how to select the Studio-series interface driver as the audio-device driver for your software.
+However, you can use your Studio 24c with any audio-recording application that supports Core Audio or ASIO.
+Please consult the documentation that came with your audio application for specific instructions on how to select the Studio 24c driver as the audio-device driver for your software.